-Martin Follose is a long-standing community member in the area, and he recently published SNAPPED!, a book about a high school student that can stop time with a snap of his fingers.
+Martin Follose is a long-standing community member in the area, and he recently published SNAPPED!, a book about a high school student who can stop time with a snap of his fingers.
 To commemorate the occasion, the Riddle City Library decided to ask him a few questions about his new book, and what he has planned for the future.
 You can watch the full interview below.

 Lester Lopkins is a below-average kid who wants to be noticed for something other than the best target for bullies.
 His only possibility for fame is to become the chess champion of the school.